 Therapy with one family member is appropriate when one individual in the group is motivated to approach difficulties in a new way and assume his/her responsibility in relation to the problem.

 Why engage in therapy with one family member?

 Depression, anxiety, addictions, problems in regulating emotions, and other symptoms are some of the problems people seek to address through individual sessions.
-Therapy with one individual is also recommended when in the face of difficulties with the couple, children, family of origin or workplace, the person is willing to work on the part he/she plays in creating and sustaining the problem.
+Therapy with one individual is also recommended when in the face of difficulties with the couple, children, family of origin or workplace, the person is willing to work on the part he/she plays not only in creating and sustaining the problem, but also in solving it.
 Clients approach therapy with the conviction that they can modify something in self to make his/her life better.

 The problems might be new.
 They might have emerged after a particular life event such as a recent death, separation, illness, relocation, or the addition of a new member to the family.
 They might be long standing and part of the person’s life for many years.

 Regardless of the duration of problems, people that come to therapy want to find ways to address them and create a more fulfilling life.

 Psychotherapy with one Family Member at Bethesda Family Therapy